PopCat19/PopCat19/README.md

 I used to play [osu!](https://osu.ppy.sh/users/27223591) frequently, so I made a [`Project-Minimalist`](https://github.com/PopCat19/Project-Minimalist) skin in Figma.
 It turned out better than I'd expected, and learned plenty about Figma and even made a custom palette, which a webui of it is hosted in [`minimalist-palette-web`](https://github.com/PopCat19/minimalist-palette-web) repo.

 #### NixOS Novice
 [`popcat19-nixos`](https://github.com/PopCat19/popcat19-nixos) includes my very first NixOS configuration prior to Home-Manager Flake transition.
-It's a thousand line mess built from the original NixOS configuration you'd get from the installer that lived in `/etc/nixos/`.
-I had to Ctrl+F to configure and add packages...
-TwT
+It's a thousand line mess built from the original NixOS configuration you'd get from the installer that lived in `/etc/nixos/`.\
+`(I had to Ctrl+F to configure and add packages...
+TwT)`

 #### WebGL Image Shader
 I did vibecode some projects like [`img-glsl-webui`](https://github.com/PopCat19/img-glsl-webui) for having something to render screen shaders on an image.
-Something I wanted where none were present/satiable.
-(I want to refactor/rewrite for WebGL 2.0 sometime)
+Something I wanted where none were present/satiable.\
+`(I should refactor/rewrite it to use WebGL 2.0 sometime)`

 #### NixOS Flake Config
 [`popcat19-nixos-hm`](https://github.com/PopCat19/popcat19-nixos-hm) hosts my current NixOS configurations for multiple hosts to make it simply reproducible, which I also like.
-Most of it, usually flake and home-manager (module) configuration is vibecoded, except for the minimal installation, since it felt like installing Arch Linux for the first time.
-Also, theming in HM is such a pain.
-Why do KDE app themes like Dolphin have to differ from the qt6ct ones??? (qt kvantum theming is personally painful) -_-
+Most of it, usually flake and home-manager (module) configuration is vibecoded, except for the minimal installation, since it felt like installing Arch Linux for the first time.\
+`(theming in HM is such a pain.
+Why do KDE app themes like Dolphin have to differ from the qt6ct ones?)`

 #### NixOS Shimboot
 Speaking of NixOS, I'm also trying to get it running on Chromebooks (with LLM contributions) in [`nixos-shimboot`](https://github.com/PopCat19/nixos-shimboot), which is forked from [`shimboot`](https://github.com/ading2210/shimboot) by [`ading2210`](https://github.com/ading2210).
 It's based on an exploit [Mercury Workshop team](https://sh1mmer.me/) discovered where we can replace RMA shim's rootfs with anything we want, albeit with kernel limitations, of course.\
 |\
 It's been a challenge due to my inexpertise in Nix and unique quirks from the ChromeOS shim kernel that makes it untrivial to get a non-FHS distro like NixOS running there.\
 |\
-Update 2025.12: I've been using it daily and it runs, somehow stable (except for rebuilds, eats time copying caches).
+Update 2025.12: I've been using it daily and it runs, somehow stable (except for rebuilds, eats time copying caches).\
+|\
 Just needs board testing (I've only got it running on `dedede`), bwrap workarounds, UWSM+SDDM compatibility, busybox generation select script (like systemd-boot), CI workflows, and better project docs.
 It should be good for a beta release afterwards.